These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

 - *If your plants start looking wilted or sunburned, move them back out of direct sunlight asap and give them 2-3 days to recover in a shady location.
 Also, keep in mind that your trays will dry out faster outdoors on warm, sunny days than they will indoors under grow lights, so keep an eye on their water needs.

-Question: Why do you use cool and warm light fluorescent bulbs?
+Question: Why do you use cool and warm light fluorescent bulbs in your grow light system?

 - “Cool white” fluorescent bulbs – yellow, green, blue spectrum with a kelvin range between 5000 – 6000K.